-The Company's effective tax rate for 2017 including and excluding the one-time TCJA charge was 28% and 25%, respectively.
-As a result of the lower TCJA rates, the effective rate for 2018 is anticipated to decrease by approximately 25% vs. the 2017 rate excluding the TCJA charge.
+The Company's effective tax rate for 2018 was 17% and the Company's 2017 effective tax rate was 25% excluding the onetime TCJA charge.
 The Company's effective tax rate has traditionally been lower than the statutory rate because of investments and loans that are tax exempt.